 Operating Case: Allows you to choose among the four possible cases: Instantaneous Load Rejection, Load Rejection (requires torque/load vs. time table), Load Acceptance, and Load Variation.

 Diameter (Spherical Valve): The diameter of the spherical valve.

 Efficiency: The efficiency of the turbine as a percentage.
 This is typically shown in the curves provided by the manufacturer.
 A typical range is 85% to 95%, but values outside this range are possible.
 See below wiki solution for more on turbine efficiency:

 Moment of Inertia: This value will account for the turbine, generator, and entrained water.
 This is also typically provided by the manufacturer.
 As mentioned in the previous section, Moment of inertia is HAMMER is defined by the equation WR^2, where W is the weight on the turbine and R is the radius of gyration.

 Speed (Rotational): The rotation of the turbine blades per unit time, typically as rotations per minute or rpm.
 The power generated by the turbine depends on this value.

 Turbine Curve: This curve is used to define the flow and head for the turbine in the initial conditions computation, corresponding to the fully open position of the wicket gate.
-For a transient run, HAMMER uses a four-quadrant curve based on Specific Speed, Rated (initial) Head, and Rated (initial) Flow.
+For a transient run, HAMMER uses a characteristic curve based on Specific Speed, Rated (initial) Head, and Rated (initial) Flow.
 See more on this below.